ankraft/ACME-oneM2M-CSE/docs/Development.md

 The CSE tries to catch errors and give helpful advice as much as possible during runtime.
 However, there are circumstances when this could not done easily, e.g. during startup.

-In order to provide additional information in these situations one can set the *ACME_DEBUG* environment (to any value):
+In order to provide additional information in these situations one can set the *ACME_DEBUG* environment variable (to any value):

 	$ export ACME_DEBUG=1